dustinlyons/nixos-config/README.md

 nix run nix-darwin -- switch --flake ~/.config/nix-darwin
 ```

+## For NixOS, create a disk partition and install media
+Follow this [step-by-step guide](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) for instructions to install using `ZFS` or `ext3`.

-## Step 4 - Build the environment with flakes
+## Build the environment with flakes
-Download this repo and run:
 ```sh
 ./bin/build
 ```